larr97/portfolio-project/documents/SDD.md

 - **Subsystem**: A module within the larger system that performs a specific set of functions.

 #### T
-- **Theme Subsystem**: A system module that controls the application's visual theme (e.g., light or dark mode).
+- **Theming Subsystem**: A system module that controls the application's visual theme (e.g., light or dark mode).
 - **TypeScript**: A strongly typed programming language that builds on JavaScript, often used with Angular.

 #### U